Final consultations on the Peel Watershed Land Use Plan

 Absolutely - this is your chance to have your voice heard.
 If you think that 100% of the Peel should be protected, then please go ahead and ask for it.

 What happens after the Final Consultation?

-After these consultations, the Government will release the Final Peel Watershed Land Use Plan.
+After these consultations, the Government and affected First Nations will work together and release the Final Peel Watershed Land Use Plan.
 This plan will address the concerns raised during this consultation period.
 Yukon Government is hoping to release this plan in January 2019.